How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 To start your first budget spreadsheet, I recommend keeping it super simple.
 List your income at the top, then create categories for your expenses below.
 Include things like rent, groceries, and utilities.

-Can you suggest a template for a budget spreadsheet that’s beginner-friendly?
+Can you suggest a template for a beginner-friendly budget spreadsheet?

-For beginners, I love using Google Sheets’ “Monthly Budget” template.
+I love using Google Sheets’ “Monthly Budget” template for beginners.
 It’s free and easy to use.
-Just open Google Sheets, click “Template Gallery,” and search for “Monthly Budget.”
+Open Google Sheets, click “Template Gallery,” and search for “Monthly Budget.”

-This template has pre-set categories and formulas, so you just need to plug in your numbers.
-It’s a great starting point that you can customize as you get more comfortable with budgeting.
+This template has pre-set categories and formulas to plug in your numbers.
+It’s a great starting point to customize as you become more comfortable budgeting.

 What is an easy way to track my expenses using a budget spreadsheet?

-I find the easiest way to track expenses is to update your spreadsheet daily.
-Set a reminder on your phone for the same time each day.
-Spend 5 minutes entering your purchases from that day.
+The easiest way to track expenses is to update your spreadsheet daily.
+Set a reminder on your phone for the same time each day, and spend 5 minutes entering your purchases.

 Use your bank’s mobile app or keep receipts to help you remember.
-This quick daily habit makes tracking much less daunting than trying to recall a month’s worth of spending at once.
+This quick daily habit makes tracking much less daunting than recalling a month’s worth of spending at once.

 How can I customize a budget spreadsheet to fit my frugal lifestyle?